 If you want to propose marriage to someone, you will dress up nice, take your loved one to a beautiful location and do it there.
 The key here is that you take your time and do it right.

 Your tour description is THE moment where you propose marriage to your potential customer – a marriage of their money and your wallet!
 It is when you set yourself apart and make them rush to choose YOU and no one else.
-In earlier posts on this blog, I talked about using keywords in your descriptions and writing rich copy.
+In earlier posts on this blog, I talked about using keywords in your descriptions and writing rich copy, even SEO-optimised copy.
 Let’s dive in a little deeper.

 Writing out a basic description is not enough.
 Unless you are in the middle of nowhere, you have competition.
 Even if you are the only person offering your specific tour, they will always have other options.
 You need to write with detail and follow the principle of ‘more is more’.
 Less is more may apply to some things, but it most DEFINITELY does not apply to tour descriptions.
 Detail helps, but it must be structured and clean.
 Having it all tied up into a beautifully branded package(opens in a new tab) doesn’t hurt either and we can help with that.